19 Must-Visit Chinese Restaurants in Newcastle

 Happiness2, Stowell Street

 Traditional recipes with a modern twist are what Happiness2 on Stowell Street does best.
-Order everything from hot pots and dim sum to rice and noodle dishes and was down with a signature iced drink or bubble tea from sister business Utepia.
+Order everything from hot pots and dim sum to rice and noodle dishes and wash down with a signature iced drink or bubble tea from sister business Utepia.

 Pop Up Wok, Saville Row